gccloudone/aurora/content/en/contact.en.md

 ## Reporting an incident?

 Report incidents/issues through the SSC ITSM Tool, [Onyx](https://dwp.prod.global.gc.ca/dwp/app/#/catalog) by selecting the **Arora Resolver Group**.
 We **strongly encourage** clients to report incidents through Onyx.
 You can also reach out to the persons listed below directly for help.
-Direct client support is available everday Monday to Friday from 9:00 AM to 5:00 PM EST.
+Direct client support is available everyday Monday to Friday from 9:00 AM to 5:00 PM EST.

 | **Role**                               | **Name**         | **Responsibilities**                                                                   | **Contact Information**      |